janisaiad/timeseries/notebooks/tp1/notes.md

 on préferera toujours prendre une plus grosse amplitude plutot qu'une plus petite à cause de la regularization

-for non convex we do alternate learning
+be careful of init for dictionary learning for non convex we do alternate learning

+pour chaque time series on regarde l'atome le plus utilisé, on peut clusteriser comme ça we would like to discriminate labels and atoms using

+CDL surtout fait pour de la reconstruction de signal? puor le clustering c'est un peu nul ?